JustinYSJSU/react_journal/README.md

 - Vercel

 ## Using JOURNAL
-JOURNAL can be accessed with [this link] (https://react-journal-kohl.vercel.app/).
+JOURNAL can be accessed with [this link](https://react-journal-kohl.vercel.app/).
 You will need a google account to login and save your entries.
 After logging in, follow the directions show on the home page.

 ## Credits